JM-Pascual/PepsiNow/README.md

 # PepsiNow

-Simple Python script that uses Selenium for scraping the Pepsi Twist can value from different retail store's websites in Argentina.
+Simple Python script that uses Selenium to scrape the price of Pepsi Twist cans from various retail store websites in Argentina.

 To run it, simply install Selenium using:
 ```